nandopas/OnOff-Control/README.md

 # OnOff-Control
 Programming a microcomputer in assembler to control a solenoid through four different modes of operation.

- Mode 1 (indicator LEDs 0001)
+##Mode 1 (indicator LEDs 0001)
-o Press the red button, the solenoid engages. o Press the red button again, the solenoid disengages. o Repeats on and off with the red button. o Press the green button and a new mode is entered.
+* Press the red button, the solenoid engages.
+* Press the red button again, the solenoid disengages. o Repeats on and off with the red button.
+*Press the green button and a new mode is entered.

- Mode 2 (indicator LEDs 0010)
+##Mode 2 (indicator LEDs 0010)
 o Read the value on the control pot o Press the red button, the solenoid engages for 1⁄4 the value of the control pot in seconds.